 Look at it this way: you take the time to ensure your plants get all of the nutrients that they need.
 But none of this matters if your pH is off.
-Unless your pH is in the right range, your plants won’t be able to absorb the nutrients, which means you have wasted time and money adding them to your system.
+Unless your test shows you’re in the right range, your plants won’t be able to absorb the nutrients, which means you have wasted time and money adding them to your system.

 Still confused?
 Check out my article on pH and nutrient availability for a complete breakdown of the relationship between pH and nutrient availability.

-But for now, what you need to know is that pH matters, and you need to monitor it.
+But for now, what you need to know is that it matters, and you need to monitor it.

 Most plants do well with a pH of 5.5 to 6.5.
-While some plants have specific requirements, a good rule of thumb is to stick to the “sweet spot,” which is a pH of 6.2.
+While some plants have specific requirements, a good rule of thumb is to stick to the “sweet spot,” which is around 6.2.